travlr-archived/CodeDepot/README.rst

 CodeChain, The decentralized processing engine
 ==============================================

-The problems with the conventional programming paradigm are numerous.
-In fact, at the time of the initial draft of this paper, querying Google's search engine for "The problems with programming languages" produced nearly 72 million results.
-It seems fruitless to itemize these problems as a comparison to what is proposed here, let alone the problems of the entire software centric paradigm.
+The problems with conventional programming paradigms are numerous.
+In fact, at the time of the initial draft of this paper, querying Google's search engine for "problem AND programming AND language" produced 50.8 million results [#]_.
+With many articles titled similar to "The Problem with Programming" [#]_, It seems fruitless to itemize these problems as a comparison to what is proposed here, let alone the problems of the entire software centric paradigm.
 Instead, as an introduction, we ask the following
 questions:

-  1) What if snippets of software were in essence Lego like reusable components that just snapped together into a desired structure?
+1) What if snippets of software were in essence Lego like reusable components that just snapped together, even autonomously into a desired structure?
 2) What if once a component or a structure of components was created, it would never have to be created again by anyone?
 Yes, ever again as in the literal sense of forever.
 3) What if once a component was created it would be shared by every piece of running software in the world that required it?
 4) What if an executing software system, even a mission critical system, could be altered or replaced without even a nanosecond of downtime.
-  5) What if it did not matter which programming language was used to create an individual component and that any component could seemlessly communicate with others?
+5) What if it did not matter which programming language was used to create an individual component and that any component could seamlessly communicate with others?
 6) What if a software producer's time-to-market was reduced by a hundredfold?
-  7) What if a software's execuation was most reliable and the most possibly secure from intrusion?
+7) What if a software's execution was most reliable and the most possibly secure from intrusion?
 8) What if a software user's privacy was held in the highest regard.

 CodeChain, it will be shown, is a system that could and will provide these desirable properties, as well